CyberAnalystMH/Homelab_Overview/README.md

 - Allow other users (family) to access certain services.
 - Implement ZFS.
 - Deploy Gitea on Kubernetes ✅
+- Implement Ansible
+- Implement Rsync for some automations.

 **Issues:**
 - Dell R430 **(ServerB)** has faulty sensors, needs fixed.
 Due to that, fans are always working at 100%.